kunal-Radhika/vsdDevBoard_v0/README.md

 # Introduction to FT2232H
 The serial port of the computer usually meets RS-232 standard.
 It has signal voltage swing of around -13 to +13V.
 The PCB design uses TTL serial (Transistor-Transistor logic) which has signal voltage level between 0 and VDD ( 3.3V/1.8V).
 A common communication protocol is needed for data transfer, hence FT2232H is used for converting USB to serial converter.

+  For the data transfer from host to the target (board), we connect USB cable ( USB type A to the PC and Type B to the board).
+USB has 4 signals, 5V power supply signal, ground and 2 data signals(D+ and D-).

 ![1](https://user-images.githubusercontent.com/74853558/99901951-50832300-2ce0-11eb-83eb-0b9878771b1e.jpg)

+The data is transferred from these two data lines using NRZI encoding.

 ![2](https://user-images.githubusercontent.com/74853558/99904990-128ffa00-2cf4-11eb-8bde-f9693f8e3624.jpg)
+According to USB communication protocol, data is sent through packets.
+It consists of 3 common packets.

 ![3](https://user-images.githubusercontent.com/74853558/99904992-13c12700-2cf4-11eb-96e3-813c6a7b75de.jpg)

 ![4](https://user-images.githubusercontent.com/74853558/99904993-1459bd80-2cf4-11eb-8905-544269d66b9f.jpg)

+Data is sent through endpoint buffers within the device.

 ![5](https://user-images.githubusercontent.com/74853558/99904994-14f25400-2cf4-11eb-9d85-3402415096fe.jpg)

 ![6](https://user-images.githubusercontent.com/74853558/99905235-a57d6400-2cf5-11eb-9f23-9140bd84b50f.jpg)